Near optimal sparsity-constrained group testing: improved bounds and algorithms: Non-Adaptive Group Testing with -Sized Tests

 Thus, the first part of the lemma follows.
-The second part is immediate, as $\vm_0 + \vm_1 = m.$ \end{proof} Hence, the above-mentioned naive calculation (assuming independence) can be rigorously justified, and we have established the sizes of the disguised individuals \whp.
+The second part is immediate, as $\vm_0 + \vm_1 = m.$ \end{IEEEproof} The above-mentioned naive calculation (assuming independence) can now be rigorously justified, and we can establish the sizes of the disguised individuals \whp~as follows.